rosamsierrap/Covid19_DR_India/README.md

 * Dataset file: CovidData.xlsx
 * Python Notebook: CovidAnalysis.ipynb
-* Paper report: An analysis of COVID–19 on the Dominican Republic and India.pdf
+* Paper report: An analysis of COVID–19 on the Dominican Republic and India.pdf (you can also acces it here: https://drive.google.com/file/d/1WjzT1DPBipWsKETSqz9dU-JQKbpmZVKO/view?usp=sharing )

 ## Motivation